Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 And yes, there are a few cons to working as a VA, but even those can be effectively managed if you have boundaries in place and realize not every client is going to be a good fit.

-So what then is a Digital Marketing Virtual Assistant?
+So what is a Unicorn Digital Marketing Assistant?

 - Email list building and marketing